ElNeoX-dev/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 </property>
 ```

-Apart from its lack of support of user:password details being included in filesystem
-URLs (a dangerous practise that is strongly discouraged), this provider acts
-exactly at the basic authenticator used in the default authentication chain.
+This is the basic authenticator used in the default authentication chain.

 This means that the default S3A authentication chain can be defined as